3fs/k8s-workshop-episode-2/01_basic_objects/README.md

 ### 2. Add environment variables

 The application is using environment variables for configuration.
-The environment variable `CODE` is used to in response at `/hello`.
+The environment variable `CODE` is displayed on HTTP endpoint `/hello`.
 You can check that response by visiting `https://$CODE.k8s.3fs.si/hello`.

 Add the environment variables: